restorecommerce/chassis-srv/README.md

 ## Architecture

-The chassis is split into a server and a client part.
-Both parts require configuration file(s).
-The client connects via transports to other servers and provides these endpoints.
-A Server exposes endpoints via transports, it can also listen to evens and emit them.
+The chassis is split into a server, client and events part.
+All parts need configuration file(s).
+The client connects via transports to other servers and offers these endpoints.
+A Server exposes endpoints via transports.
+The events provide a pub/sub model like the NodeJS events module.

 ### Transport

 A transport communicates between a server and a client.
 It handles encoding/decoding of data and sending/receving.
 The following transport providers are available:

 - [gRPC](http://www.grpc.io) (Client,Server)
 - pipe (in-process communication, designed for testing)

 ### Endpoint

 An endpoint is one function of a service.
 At the client side an endpoint is an exposed service function of one server.
 On the server it is one exposed business logic function.
 Endpoints are connected via transports.

 ### Events

 The chassis provides a similar event API to [Node.js events](https://nodejs.org/api/events.html).
 An emitted event is broadcasted by a provider to listeners.
 The provider takes care of packaging the event and distributing it to listeners.
 The following events providers are available:

 - [Kafka](https://kafka.apache.org/)
 - Local (in-process events, designed for testing)

 ### Configuration

 Configuration is handled by [restore-server-config](https://github.com/restorecommerce/server-config) which uses [nconf](https://github.com/indexzero/nconf).
 The chassis loads the required configuration from files located in the subdirectory 'cfg' of the current working directory.
 Environment variables overwrite configuration values from files.
 The configuration file can be loaded from a different location via ``config.load``.

 ```js